20 Secrets From The World’s Most Frequent Flyers

 GET IN EARLY

 Mr Reigo Eljas: Spending miles is getting harder as airlines limit the seats available for redemptions.
 Your best chance is to book well in advance, as the closer you get to your departure date, the less likely it is you will be able to use them.
-Although, sometimes you can get lucky if you book very last minute: last weekend I booked a flight from Madrid to London just over 24 hours in advance and seats became available when they hadn’t been before.
+Sometimes you can get lucky if you book very last minute.
+I once booked a flight from Madrid to London just over 24 hours in advance and seats became available when they hadn’t been before.

 Ms Fabienne Cauli is vice-president of business-to-business EMEA for American Express.
-She does two to four flights a week – last year she flew the equivalent of eight times around the world
+She flies two to four times a week

 CASE BY CASE